 July 18, 1991 ~ R&B, pop singer, pianist, songwriter Karina Pasian born in New York, New York, USA ~ First gained attention as a contestant on the 2003 Star Search talen show.
 Released her full-length First Love debut album in 2008, spawning the modest hit Can't Find The Words, the album earning her a Grammy Award-nomination.
 Has collaborated with Quincy Jones, Lil' Mama, Trey Songz, Sammie, Sky Townsend

-July 18, 1990 ~ Joseph Gaétan Robert Gérald Boulet, commonly known as rock singer, keyboardist, guitarist, trumpeter Gerry Boulet, passed away in Longeuil, Canada ~ Best known as singer of Quebec-based rock band Offenbach.
-Has also recorded as a solo artist, releasing his Preque 40 Ans De Blues debut album in 1985 and its acclaimed follow-up Rendez-Vous Doux in 1989 ~ Boulet was born in 1946
+July 18, 1990 ~ Joseph Gaétan Robert Gérald Boulet, commonly known as rock singer, keyboardist, guitarist, trumpeter Gerry Boulet, passed away in Longeuil, Canada ~ Co-founding member, lead singer of Quebec-based progressive rock band Offenbach, with whom he recorded about a dozen albums including the acclaimed Never Too Tender and Caricatures.
+Boulet has also recorded two albums as a solo artist, Preque 40 Ans De Blues released in 1985 and its follow-up Rendez-Vous Doux released a year before his death ~ Boulet was born in 1946

 July 18, 1989 ~ Art pop, indie pop, indie rock singer, bassist, keyboardist, songwriter Angel Deradoorian born in Los Angeles, California, USA ~ Member of the Dirty Projectors from 2007 through 2012.
 Released her full-length The Expanding Flower Planet debut album in 2015.
-Has collaborated with Discovery, the Roots, U2, Flying Lotus, Brandon Flowers, Avey Tare, Rostam Batmanglij, and others
+Has collaborated with Discovery, the Roots, U2, Flying Lotus, Brandon Flowers, Avey Tare, and Rostam Batmanglij

 July 18, 1988 ~ Christa Päffgen, commonly known as avant-garde, gothic rock, art rock, folk kock singer, actress Nico, passed away on Ibiza, Spain ~ Rose to prominence acting in films such as Federico Fellini's La Dolce Vita and Andy Warhol's Chelsea Girls.
 Sang with the Velvet Underground on the band's Velvet Underground & Nico debut album.
 As a solo artist known for her 1965 I'm Not Sayin' single produced by Jimmy Page and the Bob Dylan-penned I'll Keep It With Mine of her 1967 Chelsea Girl debut album ~ Päffgen was born in 1938